Biden makes surprise visit to Ukraine for first time since full-scale war began - KTVZ

 Ukraine is an active war zone where the US military has no control, making Monday’s visit different from previous presidential trips to Iraq or Afghanistan.
 White House officials had repeatedly ruled out a visit earlier in the year.

+“This was a risk that Joe Biden wanted to take,” said communications director Kate Bedingfield.
+“It’s important to him to show up, even when it’s hard, and he directed his team to make it happen no matter how challenging the logistics.”

-Biden is traveling with a relatively small entourage, including national security adviser Jake Sullivan, deputy chief of staff Jen O’Malley Dillon and personal aide Annie Tomasini.
+Biden traveled with a relatively small entourage, including Sullivan, deputy chief of staff Jen O’Malley Dillon and personal aide Annie Tomasini.

 Zelensky himself traveled to Washington in December to meet Biden in the Oval Office and speak to a joint session of Congress — his first trip outside Ukraine since the war began.